andrewchambers/ptrtar/README.md

 but the contents of files are user defined strings like URLS.
 When ptrtar extracts the archive it reads this url and delegates fetching to another command.

-To tell if a tar header file contains a pointer, it has a PAX header 'PTRTAR.?' = 'y'
+To tell if a tar header file contains a pointer, it has a PAX header 'PTRTAR.sz' = Size

-The primary rationale of ptrtar is a directory index format for deduplicated and gpg encrypted backups, while preserving the unix spirit of simple composable tools.
+The primary rationale of ptrtar is a directory index format for deduplicated/encrypted backups, while preserving the unix spirit of simple composable tools.
+If you create lots of similar ptrtar archives, ptr key can be the same for the same files, save space, even after file encryption.
+The ptrtar archives themselves can be and compressed encrypted too.

 examples: